StachRedeker/Minimal-Maintenance-Mode/tags/1.0.0/readme.txt

 This plugin is deliberately simple.
 It is made as a foolproof, quick, and privacy-friendly way for site administrators to activate a maintenance mode.
 This plugin will not be extended with loads of features, such as templates and styling options; there are plenty of other maintenance plugins to pick that do offer these options.
 If you nevertheless think that you can contribute to the plugin (e.g. by submitting a bug fix), please open a pull request.

 ## License
-The WP Minimal Maintenance Mode plugin is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+The Minimal Maintenance Mode plugin is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Changelog
 v1.0.0 Stable version of the plugin.